sanderslab/magellanmapper/README.md

 #### Dependencies requiring a compilier

 - Python-Javabridge, used with Python-Bioformats to import image files from proprietary formats (eg `.czi`)
-- Traits via Pip/PyPI (not required for Conda package), for GUI
+- Traits via Pip/PyPI (not required for Conda package) for GUI
-- SimpleElastix (see below)
+- SimpleElastix (not required if Pip package is available; see below)

 Compilers required for these dependencies, by platform: